 A blog is simply a part of your website and it’s an archive (list) of all your posts.
 You can publish content in two main ways: pages and posts.
-Aside from pages, the posts are the top most valuable way to get traffics on your website.
+Aside from pages, posts are the most valuable way to get traffic on your website.

 So if you publish posts on your blog regularly, it will become mature in a short time.
 A matured blog also indicates the maturity of your entire website and conveys the reputation & trust of your business.

 Consequently, if you’re not publishing posts on your blog then you’re missing a lot of opportunities.

 But do not expect the result as soon as you publish posts.
 It takes time to rank.
 I will discuss more it later.